 Table of Contents

-- How to choose the correct type of test automation framework?
+- How to choose the right test automation framework?

 - Let LQA helps you choose the right test automation framework

-How to choose the correct type of test automation framework?
+How to choose the right test automation framework?

 Step 1: Clarify the project requirements